Guarding Your Light: Navigating Insecurity in Relationships

 You might notice things like:

-• comments that feel subtly critical or dismissive
+comments that feel critical, dismissive, or mocking

-• shifts in warmth or consistency
+shifts in warmth, attention, or consistency

-• misunderstandings that escalate quickly
+misunderstandings that escalate quickly or feel intentional

 These moments can feel especially painful when you value harmony and kindness.